-Am looking forward to meeting some cool people :) Thanks for the info. about 11 years ago
+Am looking forward to meeting some cool people :) Thanks for the info. over 11 years ago

 I am at the opposite end of the age spectrum from you but once asked the same questions.
 Thailand and Laos seem absolutely "safe" for travel - the advice from others still stands however.
 Use the same sort of judgement you use at home, go steady.
 You ask about guest houses ... in both places they are awesome and all the feedback about meeting people is very true ... they are almost a sub-culture and don't necessarily equal back-packing - just people from all over using this level of accommodation.
 Just returned from three weeks where I just jumped buses (crap ones and full A/C VIP inter-city ones).
 Very economical.
 Guest houses 200 thru to 600 THB per night @ 23 THB to the AUD, so very good value where we have dived against the USD.
 And some of the best value was at the 200 end of that range.
 Out there, everyone is sort of equal, so you will find meeting up, travelling in "groups" just sort of happens - people are often heading in the same general direction.
 Best advice ... get off-line, yes visit Koh Samui and the "names" but also head out into the relatively unknown places - it is there that you will find the best and most memorable experiences.

 Airfares out of Oz using someone like Air Asia from MEL to KL, then doing a short hop to the rest of many many cities is truely economical - like $190AUD MEL to KL OW.
 Point to point on JetStar also great prices.

 Advice for Thailand, Lao and Vietnam is all the same.
 Cambodia slightly different ... need to keep your wits more about you.